The 30 Best Museums In Holland (Suggested By Locals)

 Address: Groot Heiligland 62, 2011 ES Haarlem

-Frans Hals was a Dutch painter in the 17th century famous for portraiture.
+Frans Hals was a Dutch painter in the 17th Century famous for portraiture.
 Some consider his portraits to be even better than Rembrandt’s.
 Frans Hals painted portraits of Haarlem’s wealthy merchants and the village idiot.
 Frans Hals is known for his loose painterly brushwork and introduced this painting style into Dutch art.

 Frans Hals was also important in the evolution of 17th-century group portraiture.
 Frans Hals lived almost his entire life in Haarlem, and the Frans Hals museum in the charming medieval city of Haarlem is a beautiful homage to his life and work.

 The museum itself has recently been split into two locations.
 The paintings of Frans Hals himself are exhibited in the building of the “Oude Mannenhuis.”
-Suppose you are interested in contemporary and modern art, inspired by Frans Hals and his portraits.
+Suppose you are interested in contemporary and modern art inspired by Frans Hals and his portraits.
 In that case, there is now a second location within walking distance, allowing you to discover the charming medieval center of Haarlem.

 You can find more information about this museum or purchase tickets online here.